- The Bottom Line

 - Emotional – a sense of responsibility and pride

-Others are left scared by negative property news, volatility in the market which affects interest rates and the commitment it is to own a home.
+Some are scared by negative property news, volatility in the market which affects interest rates and the legally binding commitment it is to own a home.

 In times of change and uncertainty, commitment can be a red flag to some.
-But they may not realise the opportunities that come with ownership, such as appreciation and potential rental income.
+Others will see it as an opportunity: appreciation and potential rental income.

-Perhaps the greatest obstacle home buyers face is the deposit and loans.
+Perhaps the greatest obstacle home buyers face is the deposit.
 This is particularly tough for first time buyers and millennials with fewer savings and student loans.